 So that's why the Ninja.
 Now you might be wondering "what the Ninja?"

 The Ninja Fan is designed to pull air from the float enclosure, amplifying the existing passive ventilation.
 Fresh air comes in through the other air ports and air gaps in the tank/pod/cabin, thus dispersing the turbulence and temperature difference.
-The flow of this fan is subtle, and so far people are agreeing with me that it's just right.
+The flow of this fan is subtle, and so far the feedback is unanimous that is just right.
 Easy breathing, with no noise.
-In fact, this system is so quiet it can actually be placed atop the float tank, or even press fit right into the air port!
+In fact, this system is so quiet it can be placed atop the float tank, or even press fit right into the air port!

 The back of the housing is a 1 1/2" standard PVC fitting, designed to fit inline with standard float tank air ports.
-We also have an attachment for The Float Pod vent, and are beta testing a Superior pod solution.
-If you have a different kind of float tank we can probably hook one up to your tank too.
+We also have connections for The Float Pod, I-sopod, and Dreampod.
+If your float vessel has an air port we can hook a Ninja up to it.

-The fan housing is constructed of a plastic that is derived from plant sugars, so we can all feel good about it.
-And don't worry, the plastic will not break down in water.
-The housing will last a lifetime, and the moving fan parts are guaranteed for two years.
+The fan housing is 3D printed in the USA using a plastic that is derived from plant sugars, a renewable source that we feel great about.
+The fan and housing are waterproof, and the only maintenance required is to check every few months for salt accumulation.
+If salt is building up on the fan simply soak it in warm freshwater and she's back to work.
+The housing will last a lifetime, and the moving fan parts are guaranteed for one year.
 The pieces that can malfunction over time are easily replaceable and won't break the bank to replace.
-Priced at just $220, the Ninja Fan is a great investment in the quality of your float environment.